 READ MORE: Food Trip: Naga City

 Hopefully these suggestions will help you plan your itinerary the next time you visit Naga City.
+You can get here by bus or direct flights from Manila to Naga or via Legazpi.

 This is my entry to the Pinoy Travel Bloggers’ Blog Carnival for November 2016 with the theme ‘Stories from my Hometown‘ hosted by Celine Reyes of Celineisms.